BrownBiomechanics/Autoscoper/Documentation/tutorials/custom-data.md

 ## Preparing the Data

-SAM requires the following data to track a skeletal structure:
+AutoscoperM requires the following data to track a skeletal structure:
 * One or more radiograph series
 * A 3D volume of each bone in the skeletal structure you wish to track
 * A camera calibration file for each radiograph series